lcallero/oauth2/README.md

-Simple implementation of an OAuth2 server.
-Planing later to integrate with Wso2 API Manager.
+Simple implementation of an OAuth2 server to integrate with WSO2 API Manager.